AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 1- Novel molecule generation

-Generative models, such as variational autoencoders (VAEs) and generative adversarial networks (GANs), can be used to design novel drug-like molecules with desired properties, such as high binding affinity to a target protein or low toxicity.
+Generative models, such as variational autoencoders (VAEs) and generative adversarial networks (GANs), can design novel drug-like molecules with desired properties, such as high binding affinity to a target protein or low toxicity.

 2- Protein sequence design

-Generative models can create novel protein sequences with specific functionalities or properties, which can be useful in protein engineering, enzyme design, and the development of novel therapeutics.
+Generative models can create novel protein sequences with specific functionalities or properties, which can be useful in protein engineering, enzyme design, and developing novel therapeutics.

 3- Synthetic gene design